Kia K5: North America

 In June 2020, Kia unveiled the US-market K5, renaming it from the Optima.
 Both the 1.6-liter turbocharged and 2.5-liter naturally aspirated Smartstream inline four-cylinder gasoline engines will be available with either front wheel drive or all wheel drive; the 2.5-liter turbocharged engine is available only in front wheel drive and is mated to an eight-speed wet dual-clutch transmission.
-Trim levels include LX, LXS, GT-Line, EX, and GT.
+Trim levels include LX, LXS, GT-Line, EX, and GT, with the GT-Line being the only trim to offer All-Wheel Drive (AWD) as an option for the 1.6L turbocharged engine.
 US specification models will be assembled at Kia's West Point, Georgia assembly plant (KMMG).
-The K5 is no longer available in Canada as of the 2025 model year and probably discontinued in 2023 model year.
+The K5 is no longer available in Canada as of the 2025 model year.
+Production of the K5 in the United States ended in 2024 with the KMMG plant shifting its focus to the Telluride and Kia's EV lineup.
+American models are now sourced from Korea.